Russia's Proxima considering potential offer for JKX Oil

 Proxima has until March 5 to announce if it intends to make a firm offer for JKX.

-The company said last month that it would suspend investments in Ukraine.

-JKX's shares were up 35.1 percent at 25.15 pence on the London Stock Exchange at 1401 GMT.
-Up to Wednesday's close, the stock had fallen about 73 percent in the past 12 months.

-(Reporting by Abhiram Nandakumar and Soumithri Mamidipudi in Bengaluru; Editing by Kirti Pandey)
+JKX shares were up 40.5 percent at 26 pence on the London Stock Exchange at 1239 GMT.
+(Reporting by Abhiram Nandakumar in Bengaluru; Editing by Kirti Pandey)